Leaf-Agriculture/docs/docs/operations_sample_output.md

 ### Properties

-Select the tab you want to see: "planted", "applied", "harvested", or "Tillage.
+Select the tab you want to see: "planted", "applied", "harvested", or "tillage".

 <Tabs